 Alfa Romeo History: The Alfa Romeo company was originally known as ALFA, an acronym for Anonima Lombarda Fabbrica Automobili, or Lombardic Automobile Factory.
-Alfa Romeo was started in 1907 by Cavaliere Ugo Stella, an aristocrat from Milan, partnered with the French Alexandre Darracq.
+The Alfa Romeo car company was started in 1907 by Cavaliere Ugo Stella, an aristocrat from Milan, who partnered with a Frenchman named Alexandre Darracq.
 Initially they built Darracq cars in Naples but when the partnership failed Stella and other investors moved the factory near Milan.
-The first ALFA, designed by Giuseppe Merosi, was produced in 1910.
+The first ALFA was designed by Giuseppe Merosi and was produced in 1910.

 In 1923 Enzo Ferrari convinced Vittorio Jano to leave Fiat and become the chief designer at Alfa Romeo.
 His first car was the P2 Grand Prix car, which won the world championship in 1925.
 By 1928 Alfa had lost its defense contracts and Nicola Romeo left when the company ran out of money.
 In 1933 the government stepped in and operated the company through World War II.
 In 1986 Alfa Romeo was bought by FIAT to produce Alfas and Lancias.

 1971 Alfa Romeo Convertible, car...

 Oct 2, 2016